JalexSocial/SpiceDb/README.md

 ## What's New?

+1.6.0
+- Dropped .NET 7 dependency and introduced new targets for .NET 8 and .NET 9

 1.5.3
 - BREAKING CHANGE: The constructors for `SpiceDbClient` now accept a nullable `schemaPrefix` instead of a required string.
 If not provided, it defaults to null.
 - @williamgraver added empty schema prefix handling for dedicated version of SpiceDb